sigp/lighthouse/book/src/checkpoint-sync.md

 # Checkpoint Sync

-Lighthouse supports syncing from a recent finalized checkpoint.
+Since version 2.0.0 Lighthouse supports syncing from a recent finalized checkpoint.
 This is substantially faster than syncing from genesis, while still providing all the same features.

 If you would like to quickly get started with checkpoint sync, read the sections below on: